 WHAT CAN I DO TO PREVENT ORAL CANCER?

 Knowing your risk factors is the most important first thing to do.
 For instance, men have twice the chance of developing oral cancer as they age.
-Drinking excessive amounts of alcohol, smoking, and having a poor diet are other risk factors, and you could reduce your risk of this cancer if you changed these habits.

 Common risk factors that could increase your risk are:

-- Previously having an oral cancer
+- Previously had oral cancer

 - Drinking alcohol excessively